logstash-plugins/logstash-mixin-deprecation_logger_support/README.md

 ## Development

+This gem:
-This gem *MUST* remain API-stable at 1.x.
+ - *MUST* remain API-stable at 1.x
+ - *MUST NOT* introduce additional runtime dependencies